A federal law, the Equal Pay Act (EPA) of 1963, requires employers to pay men and women equally for doing the same work—equal pay for equal work.

-Although the Equal Pay Act protects both women and men from sex discrimination in pay rates, it was passed to help rectify the wage disparity experienced by women workers, and in practice, this law has almost always been applied to situations where women are paid less than men for doing similar jobs.
+Although the Equal Pay Act protects both women and men from sex discrimination in pay rates, it was passed to help rectify the wage disparity experienced by women workers.
+In practice, this law has almost always been applied to situations where women are paid less than men for doing similar jobs.

 Virtually all workers are covered by the Equal Pay Act, which regulates the conduct of state, local, and federal governments and most private employers.